 Anupama began by talking about a dance drama written by Siddhendra Yogi called Bhama-Kalapam.
 Bhama refers to Satyabhama – one of the eight wives of Lord Krishna.
 The story is about Satyabhama’s desire to merge with the Krishna.
 However, she can not, till she has the greed, attachment, desire, and lust in her.
 She must give up that to reach Krishna.
-Metaphorically, it is the story of Jeevatma or the human life and Paramatma or the Divine.
-It is about the human desire to merge with the God and the obstacles that one must conquer to reach there.
+Metaphorically, it is the story of Jeevatma or human life and Paramatma or the Divine.
+It is about the human desire to merge with God and the obstacles that one must conquer to reach there.

 Bhama Kalapam remains one of the most performed dance drama in Kuchipudi.
 We were told that such descriptive is the work that there is a night long performance that describes only the braid of Satyabhama.